MartinxAlv/Cybersecurity-4312-003/README.md

 # Martin Alvarado – Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio.
-My name is **Martin Alvarado**, and this repository highlights my journey into the cybersecurity field.
-After completing the **Google Cybersecurity Professional Certificate**, I gained hands-on experience through practical labs, investigations, and security-focused projects that demonstrate my ability to analyze incidents, apply security controls, and protect systems.
+My name is **Martin Alvarado**, and this repository documents my entry into the cybersecurity field.
+After completing the Google Cybersecurity Professional Certificate, I built a series of hands-on projects demonstrating my ability to analyze incidents, secure systems, and apply real-world security frameworks.

-This portfolio showcases the work I’ve completed throughout my training and reflects my commitment to entering the cybersecurity industry.
+This portfolio will continue to expand as I develop more projects, tools, and security analyses.

 ---

-## 🔐 About Me

-I am an aspiring cybersecurity professional with a passion for problem-solving, threat analysis, and building secure systems.
-My technical background includes Linux system management, network traffic analysis, incident response, and risk evaluation.

-I enjoy learning how technology works at every layer and applying that knowledge to strengthen defenses and reduce vulnerabilities.
+## 📂 Current Projects in This Repository

+### **🔸 NIST-security-response**
+A structured response plan based on the NIST Cybersecurity Framework.
+Shows:
+- Analysis of a simulated DDoS attack
+- Identify → Protect → Detect → Respond → Recover workflow
+- Recommendations for improving security posture

+### **🔸 internal-security-audit**
+An internal audit focused on organizational assets, risks, and controls.
+Includes:
+- Controls and compliance checklist
+- PCI DSS, GDPR, SOC analysis
+- Security recommendations and risk review

+### **🔸 linux-commands**
+Linux-based administrative and security tasks.
+Covers:
+- File and directory permission analysis (`ls -lA`)
+- Applying least privilege using `chmod`
+- Securing hidden files and directories

+### **🔸 professional-statement**
+A short professional cybersecurity introduction that highlights:
+- My strengths
+- Values
+- Motivation for entering cybersecurity

 ---

-## 📘 Featured Projects
+## 🚀 More Projects Coming Soon

-### **1. Linux File Permissions & Access Control**
-- Used `ls -lA` to evaluate file and directory permissions
-- Updated access rights using `chmod`
-- Applied least privilege principles to protect sensitive data
+I will continue adding more portfolio projects to this repository as I complete them.
+Upcoming additions may include:

+- Network traffic & packet analysis
+- SIEM log investigations
+- Vulnerability assessment lab reports
+- Malware or hash analysis labs
+- Automation scripts for security tasks

+Stay tuned — this portfolio is actively growing.

 ---

-### **3. DDoS Investigation & NIST CSF Response Plan**
-- Examined an ICMP flood DDoS attack scenario
-- Mapped actions to the NIST CSF functions (Identify, Protect, Detect, Respond, Recover)
-- Recommended security improvements and response measures

----

-### **4. Controls & Compliance Checklist**
-- Evaluated cybersecurity controls across administrative, technical, and physical categories
-- Assessed compliance with PCI DSS, GDPR, and SOC frameworks
-- Suggested improvements to strengthen compliance posture

----

-### **5. Botium Toys Security Audit**
-- Assessed organizational assets and risk factors
-- Identified control gaps and areas of high exposure
-- Delivered recommendations to improve the company’s security program

----

-## 🛠 Tools & Technologies
+## 🛠 Skills & Tools Demonstrated

-- **Linux (Ubuntu, Debian)**
+- **Linux (Ubuntu/Debian)**
-- **Bash / Shell Commands**
+- **Bash / CLI tools**
 - **Wireshark / tcpdump**
-- **Security Frameworks:** NIST CSF, PCI DSS, GDPR, SOC
-- **Incident Response Processes**
+- **NIST CSF framework**
-- **Identity & Access Management (IAM)**
+- **Security controls & compliance**
+- **Incident response documentation**
-- **File Permissions & Access Control**
+- **IAM / Access control**

 ---

-## 🎯 Career Goals
+## 👋 About Me

-I am working toward a role where I can help organizations stay secure by monitoring systems, responding to incidents, and implementing strong security controls.
-My long-term goal is to become a cybersecurity analyst specializing in network defense and incident handling.
+I am an aspiring cybersecurity professional focused on defending systems, analyzing threats, and building strong security practices.
+My work emphasizes clarity, structure, and real-world security thinking.
+As I progress further in the field, I aim to specialize in network defense and incident response.

 ---

-Thank you for viewing my work!
+Thank you for exploring my portfolio.
-If you’d like to connect or see more, feel free to explore the rest of this repository.
+More updates coming soon!